 “We greatly appreciate the Beckman Institute and the Interdisciplinary Health Sciences Institute working with us to make this educational event a reality.”

 Dr. Mostafa and his team also praise industry support from a host of organizations.
-This event further establishes Carle as an industry leader in the advancement of clinical and research opportunities.
+The Carle Illinois Microsurgery and Endoscopic Hands-On Course further establishes Carle as an industry leader in the advancement of clinical and research opportunities.

 Categories: Culture of Quality